-I don’t know if it’s because I’m becoming used to the work or if today was truly easy but I do know one thing, I’m expiriencing something I will never forget and for that I am truly grateful.
+I don’t know if it’s because I’m becoming used to the work or if today was truly easy, but I do know one thing, I’m experiencing something I will never forget and for that I am truly grateful.

 I worked in the wrapper fermentation room again today with the same team as yesterday and we accomplished a lot.
-Okay, they accomplished a lot and I was just there to help them along.
-We accomplished moving an entire piloné before lunch after collectng the hands of tobacco left drying overnight.
+Okay, they accomplished a lot, and I was just there to help them along.
+We accomplished moving an entire piloné before lunch after collecting the hands of tobacco left drying overnight.

 This piloné contains Pennsylvania broadleaf.
-I bring this up because the hands of tobacco are are held together not by any colorful string or ribbon, as is typical of most of the tobacco in the ferenation rooms, and is instead held together with a leaf of tobacco itself.
+I bring this up because the hands of tobacco are held together not by any colorful string or ribbon, as is typical of most of the tobacco in the fermentation rooms and is instead held together with a leaf of tobacco itself.
 Now, they use damaged leaf to do this so as to continue to focus on maintaining the integrity of their most expensive tobacco.
 Here is a close up so you can see what I’m describing.

 And this tobacco was heavy!
 Needless to say, I was exhausted by lunch.

 By midafternoon I was moved to a hydration station.
 I learned that tobacco is hydrated as often as it’s needed.
 This means it could occur at any time.

 Today I assisted in breaking down one piloné to take to the hydration station.
 I won’t lie.
 It was good to be outside and away from nearly four days straight of ammonia.
 Once I participated in this task, I realized what process lead to the tobacco being placed on their veins that I previously described.